National Transportation Safety Board: Accident and incident investigations

 The NTSB is the lead agency in investigating a civil transportation accident or incident within its sphere.
-An investigation of a major accident within the United States typically starts with the creation of a "go team," composed of specialists in fields relating to the incident who are rapidly deployed to the incident location.
+An investigation of a major accident within the United States typically starts with the creation of a "go team", composed of specialists in fields relating to the incident who are rapidly deployed to the incident location.
 The "go team" can have as few as three people or as many as a dozen, depending on the nature of the incident.
 The agency may then hold public hearings on the issue following the investigation.
 Ultimately, it will publish a final report which may include safety recommendations based on its findings.
 The NTSB has no legal authority to implement or impose its recommendations.
 Its recommendations are often implemented by regulators at the federal or state level or by individual transportation companies.

+If the structure of an aircraft remains largely intact during a crash and does not transmit gravitational forces to occupants that a human cannot tolerate, the NTSB deems it a survivable incident.
+Humans can generally tolerate 4 to 5 Gs.